-Here I show the production of the so-called "Foxbenders", a device for bending massive Gitarrenzargen.
+Here I show the making of the so-called "Foxbender", a device for bending solid guitar sides.

-Anyone who has ever built an acoustic guitar knows that it is not one of the simplest operations to bend frames.
-Normally, the luthier bends over a bending iron the frame free hand.
-The approximately 2.5 mm thick, is inserted to about 5 minutes in water and bent on the hot bending iron.
-In order to produce the outer contour exactly the frame is held again on a template.
-Advantage of this approach is the low cost to you need to start: a bending iron and a mask made of pressboard.
+Anyone who has ever built an acoustic guitar knows that bending sides is not exactly one of the easiest operations.
+Normally, the guitar maker bends the frame freehand over a bending iron.
+The wood, which is about 2.5 mm thick, is soaked in water for about 5 minutes and bent on the hot bending iron.
+In order to produce the outer contour accurately, the frame is repeatedly held against a template.
+The advantage of this procedure is the low effort needed to start: a bending iron and a template made of pressboard.

-But disadvantage is the low accuracy and the required large Cleverly with the handling on the bending iron.
-Any unevenness in the wood structure as eg in a maple every few millimeters occurs, a potential breaking point is when the bending pressure, velocity or -Temperature is wrong.
-The bending of the frames can easily take per frame times 60minutes.
-Of course, there is also a satisfying job, when you look at the finished frames - but the thrill if firewood or not!
+The disadvantage, however, is the low accuracy and the great skill required in handling the bending iron.
+Any unevenness in the wood structure, such as occurs every few millimeters in a curly maple, is a potential breaking point if the bending pressure, speed or temperature is not right.
+The bending of the frames can easily take 60 minutes per frame.
+Of course, it is also a satisfying job when you look at the finished frames - but the thrill whether firewood or not!

-In a simple way you can help with a device here.
-Originally from the US luthier and repairman Charles Fox has set its "Universal Wood-Bending Machine" a standard which is used both in small series in the workshop as well as companies such as Martin Guitars in special series.
-The principle is simple: A half of the guitar body is made as a hollow form.
-One type press takes up this mold.
-In the interior of the hollow mold bring three bulbs a '200Watt enough heat on to deform plastically the Zargenholz as on a bending iron hand.
-The wood of the frame is placed to protect against breakage between two 0.5mm thick stainless steel sheets.
-The plates distribute the one hand, the heat, on the other hand the power of the press.
-Press I call the device because a, exactly in the waist fitting shoe, applying a trapezoidal screw force on the stainless steel sheet / Zargenholz Sandwich and so presses on the mold.
-The sandwich can be secured at both ends to the press.
+In a simple way, you can help yourself with a device here.
+The guitar maker and repairer Charles Fox, who comes from the USA, has set a standard with his "Universal Wood-Bending Machine", which is used in small series in the workshop as well as by companies such as Martin Guitars in special series.
+The principle is simple: one half of the guitar body is made as a hollow form.
+A type of press holds this hollow form.
+Inside the hollow form, three light bulbs a' 200Watts apply enough heat to plastically deform the wood of the frame as if on a hand bending iron.
+The wood of the frame is placed between two 0.5mm thick stainless steel sheets to protect against breakage.
+The sheets distribute the heat and the force of the press.
+I call the device a press because a shoe, which fits exactly into the waist, applies force to the stainless steel sheet/frame wood sandwich via a trapezoidal threaded spindle, thus pressing it against the hollow form.
+The sandwich can be attached to the press at both ends.

-About a timer starting the bending operation (actually baking) with the lights and after a good 15 minute baking time is a frame so far.
-One waits until the device has cooled completely and finish the frame.
+Using a timer, one starts the bending process (actually baking process) with the lamps and after a good 15 minutes of baking, a frame is ready.
+One waits still until the device is completely cooled down and ready is the frame.

-An exact description of the prices (in English catalog) of the bending machine and the following items are found in Luthiers Mercantile International:
+An exact description and the current prices (in the English catalog) of the bending machine and the following products can be found at Luthiers Mercantile International:

 designation | description | Price in US $ |